 Other times, denials result from inadvertent mistakes on the employee’s part.
 Some of the most common ways employees thwart their rights to benefits are by overstepping the time limits on notifying their employer of their injury, not having enough proof to show the injury was work-related, making errors on forms, and not following through with their treatments.

-Workers’ compensation insurers are not immune to mistakes, either.
+Workers’ comp insurers are not immune to mistakes, either.
 While many insurance companies handle claims ethically, they also tend to carefully scrutinize and routinely challenge claims, screening for ways to deny them or reduce the payouts.
 They are, after all, a for-profit business and need to be mindful of their bottom line.
 Below are some of the ways the insurer may challenge your claim.

 - They may say your injury is fabricated or exaggerated.